 My Family Care - take some time to register with My Family Care if you haven’t already.
 If you are already registered, check that your profile is up-to-date so that you are fully registered and can reserve care easily and quickly when you need it via the Work+Family Space.

-My Family Care also have the following online resources with tips and support to help you manage this unique work-life challenge including:
+My Family Care also has the following online resources with tips and support to help you manage this unique work-life challenge, including:

 - Indoor activities for children

 My Family Care has confirmed that all their webinars are recorded.
 They can be accessed in the On-Demand section via your Work+Family Space following the live session.
 You can visit their website to register for other upcoming webinars.

 For Post-Doc Staff- the Postdoc and Fellows Development Centre (PFDC) has also set up a PFDC Parents Network.

 The Employee Engagement team will continue to update you about any new initiatives on the Parents Network and Carers Network Yammer pages.
 If you would like to be added to these groups or added to their mailing lists, please email Emily Michael.